ailswan/ailswan.github.io/_essays/ml-algorithm-note.md

 15. **Self-Organizing Maps (SOMs):** An artificial neural network algorithm that produces a low-dimensional representation of input space.

+16. **TF-IDF (Term Frequency-Inverse Document Frequency):** A feature extraction technique commonly used in text analysis.
+It evaluates the importance of a word in a document relative to its frequency in the entire corpus, providing a numerical representation of the significance of words in text data.

 ---

 # Supervised Learning Algorithms